250407-NET-FS/edmundN/README.md

 ================================================================================<br>

 This program aims to enhance user experience by extending a third-party API to incorporate advanced functionalities for video data management.
-Key features include the ability to save video metadata and their associated scraped data, enabling users to access and interact with the content more efficiently.
+Key features include the ability to save video user metadata into a searchable format, that would allow for users to access and interact with the content more efficiently.
 By integrating these capabilities, we will provide a more seamless and optimized experience for users, ultimately driving engagement and satisfaction.

 ![Alt text](aa123.png)